All Episodes

 The New York Times had a story that was picked up everywhere.

-I saw it last night in a news alert that I received from the uh from the Washington Times.
+I saw it last night in a news alert that I received from the Washington Times.

 And it was highlighting the fact that the Department of Justice had decided that they were not going to prosecute Ferguson police officer Darren Wilson.